Introduction

 System Requirements

-This product is targeted for use on a PC running on the operating systems:
+This product is targeted for use on PCs with the following operating systems and architectures:

 The following software must be installed for the Java Card Development Kit Simulator to work: